kamallouisnahas/Contour/README.md

 Read the information buttons ‘i’ when you encounter them in the program.

-Create a new workspace in Contour and import ‘easy_example.tif’ from the ‘example_data’ folder.
+Create a new workspace in Contour and import ‘easy_example.tif’.

 The voxel dimensions are 20 nm x 20 nm x 10 nm (width, height, depth)

 Try to segment the lipid droplets (black spheres) or the mitochondria (grey compartments).
-Use a minimum width of 5 pixels.
+Use a minimum width of 5-10 pixels.
 You should be able to segment them reasonably well if you select an appropriate threshold range.

 If parts of the lipid droplets or mitochondria are missing from the segmented volume, use local segmentation to fill in those parts.
 Use the erase options to remove false segments.